lopezdsr/sql-query/sqlref/sql_reference.md

 An external table specification represents an URI for an object stored on Cloud {{site.data.keyword.cos_short}} combined with a specification of the object type.
 Valid values for object type identifier are `AVRO`, `CSV`, `JSON`, `ORC`, or `PARQUET`.

-If the file format is CVS, the optional `FIELDS TERMINATED BY` clause allows you to specify a field delimiter/separator other than the default `,` (comma).
+If the file format is CSV, the optional `FIELDS TERMINATED BY` clause allows you to specify a field delimiter/separator other than the default `,` (comma).
 For example, a query for parsing a CSV with `|` (vertical bar) as the delimiter looks like the following:

 ```sql
 SELECT *